jkaniyath/kafka-project-final/README.md

     - Validate the asset bundle.

     - Deploy to the staging environment.
+For simplicity, the same workspace is used, and the deployed files can be found under the Databricks Shared folder after deployment.